VocSim: A Training-free Benchmark for Zero-shot Content Identity in Single-source Audio

 \section{Code, Data, and Leaderboard}

-All the code to reproduce the results of the paper is available at the following url: \url{https://github.com/anonymoussubmission0000/vocsim}.
+All the code to reproduce the results of the paper is available at the following url: \url{https://github.com/vocsim/benchmark}.
 The code contains feature extraction, model training (AE/VAE), distance computation, benchmark evaluation (P@k, GSR), clustering analysis, and application benchmarks (avian perception, mouse classification).

-The \textsc{VocSim} dataset is available at the following url: \url{https://huggingface.co/datasets/anonymous-submission000/vocsim}.
+The \textsc{VocSim} dataset is available at the following url: \url{https://huggingface.co/datasets/vocsim/public}.

-A leaderboard for comparing results on the \textsc{VocSim} benchmark will be published after review.
-The leaderboard will rank submissions primarily by their performance on the blind test sets, reporting P@1, P@5, and GSR as separate columns rather than collapsing them into a single scalar score.
+A leaderboard for comparing results on the \textsc{VocSim} benchmark is maintained at: \url{https://huggingface.co/spaces/vocsim/VocSim}.
+The leaderboard ranks submissions primarily by their performance on the blind test sets, reporting P@1, P@5, and GSR as separate columns rather than collapsing them into a single scalar score.
 This design reflects our view that local retrieval (P@k) and global separability (GSR) are complementary aspects of embedding quality; for the configurations evaluated so far, the same Whisper-based model is top-ranked across all three metrics on the blind sets.

-The processed Avian Perception dataset is available at: \url{https://huggingface.co/datasets/anonymous-submission000/avian-perception-benchmark}.
+The processed Avian Perception dataset is available at: \url{https://huggingface.co/datasets/vocsim/avian-perception-benchmark}.

-The processed Mouse Strain dataset is available at: \url{https://huggingface.co/datasets/anonymous-submission000/mouse-strain-classification-benchmark}.
+The processed Mouse Strain dataset is available at: \url{https://huggingface.co/datasets/vocsim/mouse-strain-classification-benchmark}.

-The processed Mouse Identity dataset is available at: \url{https://huggingface.co/datasets/anonymous-submission000/mouse-identity-classification-benchmark}.
+The processed Mouse Identity dataset is available at: \url{https://huggingface.co/datasets/vocsim/mouse-identity-classification-benchmark}.